 Ventilation is very important to me and a capacity of 35 L is about right for my purposes.
 Although there is an increasing range of well-made backpacks to choose from, the basic design has fundamental problems.

 Contemplation and research of load carriage eventually led me to Aarn bodypacks.
-I think their design is excellent, certainly a significant improvement over conventional backpack designs.
+I think their design is excellent, certainly a useful improvement over conventional backpack designs.
 Presently, I use their Marathon Magic 33 while developing a similar design adapted to my own purpose.

 A compact/lightweight wallet can be purchased from All-Ett, or made of Tyvek (a useful material easily obtained from window cutouts on construction sites, mailing envelopes, &c.).
 I avoid carrying coins.

-I generally don’t carry first aid medical supplies because I’m usually able to improvise what I need from available materials.
+I generally don't carry first-aid medical supplies because I'm usually able to improvise what I need from available materials.

-The reflective, thin plastic sheets known as «space blankets» are inexpensive and versatile (e.g., water/wind barrier, vapour barrier layer, light/heat reflector, &c.).
+The reflective, thin plastic sheets known as «space blankets» are inexpensive and versatile (e.g. water/wind barrier, vapour barrier layer, light/heat reflector, &c.).

 I usually keep some plastic bags in my pack; useful for many things (even as emergency vapour barrier clothing).
+Large transparent garbage bags are especially versatile.

 I like to record sound in a documentary way, similar to taking pictures of the interesting sights one comes upon.
 I’m pleased with the Olympus LS-10.

 Electrical energy can be generated by solar panel, thermoelectric generator, dynamo, &c.
-I have yet to find a sufficiently compact/lightweight solution; i.e., for my usage patterns, it’s more efficient to carry extra batteries instead of equipment to charge them.
+I have yet to find a sufficiently compact/lightweight solution; i.e. for my usage patterns, it's more efficient to carry extra batteries instead of equipment to charge them.

 I am developing a system to travel and explore my local coast.
 For long-distance transportation, I prefer to use more than just paddle propulsion.
 Oscillating foils are naturally efficient and Hobie makes an interesting implementation called the Mirage Drive.
 Either foils or a propeller can be powered by legs or a motor.